udhayasri24/Goal-flow/README.md

-# Goal-flow
+#CareerPath Planner
-"Goal flow is a Python-Tkinter application that helps users create, organize, and manage, career goals with step-by-step tasks.It allows adding, viewing, and deleting goals and their tasks through  an intuitive GUI.
-All updates reflect instantly, making it a simple and effective personal career planning tool."
+"CareerPath Planner is a simple Python-Tkinter app that helps users organize their career goals and the tasks needed to achieve them.
+Users can add goals, assign tasks, view them, and delete items through a clean and responsive GUI."
+Features

+Add goals and tasks

+Delete goals or tasks

+Auto-update task list

+Clean Tkinter interface

+How to Run

+python careerpath.py

+Tech Used

+Python 3 • Tkinter

+Author

+Chinthala Udhayasri

+---

+If you want it even shorter, tell me!